From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Cash reserve: $24K → $50.4K

-Week 3 stress test: Contractor invoiced $8K instead of the expected $6K (scope creep on client project).
+Week 3 stress test: a contractor invoiced $8K instead of the expected $6K (scope creep on a client project).
 Without reserve discipline, this $2K variance would’ve been “fine, we’ll make it up next month.”

 With the reserve system locked, Chiara had to address it immediately.
-Talked to contractor, clarified scope boundaries, and recovered $1.2K of the $2K overage.
-The system forced operational tightness that had been lacking.
+She talked to the contractor, clarified scope boundaries, and recovered $1.2K of the $2K overage, and the system forced the operational tightness that had been missing.

 Week 5-8: First 2-Month Reserve Complete

 Month 2 of reserve building brought real tension.
-Competitor launched aggressive pricing ($15K less than Chiara’s packages).
-Two prospects mentioned it during discovery calls.
+A competitor launched aggressive pricing ($15K less than Chiara’s packages), and two prospects mentioned it during discovery calls.

 Week 5-8 Financial Reality: